Use Good Office Management to Control Chaos in Your Small Business

 3. Keep records - and keep your business records updated.

 Keeping records sounds like the easiest part of good office management – until you consider the need to keep those records both accessible and updated.
-But the first rule for being a good office manager will help you get a grip on this; make updating records an office routine.
+So make updating records an office routine.
 When you get a new customer or client, for instance, it only takes a moment to enter him into your contacts database.
 Then it will only take another moment or two to update the record after you’ve spoken to him on the phone.

 (Note, too, that most jurisdictions have Privacy Acts that regulate the handling of customer information.)